roboticeyes/openrex/README.md

 * You should be able to write robust C code
 * Make sure to format the code according to our style (see above)
 * Check your code for memory leaks using `valgrind`
-* Your code should run under Windows/Linux/Mac
+* Your code should run cross-platform (Windows/Linux/Mac)